Study and Examination Rules

 (2) Applying for an excuse to fulfilment of obligations is made directly to the teacher or examiner, and, if this is not possible, through the secretariat of the department where the teacher or examiner works.
 The teacher or examiner decides on the application without undue delay.
 If the application fails, the student may submit an application for an excuse to fulfilment of obligations within 3 working days of notification of the decision stating the reasons for disagreement with the decision of the teacher or examiner, to the head of the department.
 The head of the department decides on the application without undue delay definitively; when deciding on the application of the head of the department as an examiner or a teacher, he or she shall pass the application for decision to the Dean.

-(3) In the case that the study obligation is a state doctoral examination or defence of a dissertation, the application for an excuse to fulfilment of the study obligations is submitted to the guarantor of the study program, who shall decide on it without undue delay.
+(3) In the case that the study obligation is a defence of a dissertation, the application for an excuse to fulfilment of the study obligations is submitted to the guarantor of the study program, who shall decide on it without undue delay.
 If the application fails, the student may, within 3 working days of notification of the decision, file a request for an excuse stating the reasons for disagreement with the guarantor’s decision to the Dean.
 The Dean decides on the application without undue delay definitively.

 (4) If the request for an excuse to fulfilment of obligations is accepted, it shall mean that the student has not fulfilled the obligation; the teacher or examiner may recognise the fulfilled part of the study obligation in the new fulfilment of obligations.
 If the request for an excuse is not met, it shall mean that the student was unsuccessful.